 Select the same button or menu item you did for the download and now select "Upload data to OSM server".

-New Vespucci installs will have OAuth enabled by default.
-On your first attempt to upload modified data, a page from the OSM website loads.
-After you have logged on (over an encrypted connection) you will be asked to authorize Vespucci to edit using your account.
+Authorizing Vespucci to access your account on your behalf requires you to one time login with your display name and password.
+If your Vespucci install isn't authorized when you attempt to upload modified data you will be asked to login to the OSM website (over an encrypted connection).
+After you have logged on you will be asked to authorize Vespucci to edit using your account.
 If you want to or need to authorize the OAuth access to your account before editing there is a corresponding item in the "Tools" menu.

 If you want to save your work and do not have Internet access, you can save to a JOSM compatible .osm file and either upload later with Vespucci or with JOSM.